 Important documents for every patient.

-As part of good medical care for you and your family, it’s important for all patients to have advance directive documents on file with Dean Clinic.
+As part of good medical care for you and your family, it’s important for all patients to have advance directive documents on file with Dean Medical Group.

 An advance directive is a legal document that states how you want your health care decisions to be made if you become incapacitated or if you cannot express your wishes.
 An advance directive helps guide your doctor and your loved ones about the care you wish to receive.